Samsung/cotopaxi/README.md

                         Turn on verbose/debug mode (more messages) --protocol {CoAP,DTLS}, -P {CoAP,DTLS}
+                        protocol to be tested
+  --src-ip SRC_IP, -SI SRC_IP
+                        source IP address (return result will not be received!)
-                        protocol to be tested --src-port SRC_PORT, -SP SRC_PORT
+  --src-port SRC_PORT, -SP SRC_PORT
                         source port (if not specified random port will be used)
   --ignore-ping-check, -Pn
                         ignore ping check (treat all ports as alive)

 ```

 -------------------------------------------------------------------------------